 Rise Vision uses templates to get users started quickly and deliver the value of what we do without having to get too into the weeds on detail, but nearly everything about what shows up on those monitors can be changed.
 If you want to you can build your signage content from scratch yourself.

 There are templates for events:

-...and for world currencies, among many others.
+...and for financial literacy education, among many others.